 Porsche 944

 It goes without saying that a Porsche 911 is about as iconic as a European classic car comes.
-But they can also be expensive and hard to come by, so some collectors turn to alternates.
+But these can also be expensive and hard to come by, so some collectors turn to alternates.
 For something more attainable, check out the Porsche 944.
-Celebrated for their better-than-average fuel economy and relative reliability when well-maintained, Porsche 944s are regularly wrenched on as project cars today.
+Celebrated for its better-than-average fuel economy and relative reliability when well-maintained, the Porsche 944 is regularly wrenched on as a project car today.
+We saw prices averaging a very reasonable $20,000.

 Toyota Supra